MICA-MNI/ENIGMA/docs/pages/05.HCP/index.rst

 Load subcortical connectivity matrices
 -------------------------------------------
 | Subcortico-cortical as well as subcortico-subcortical connectivity matrices are also included in the
- **ENIGMA TOOLBOX**!
-As above, we can load these structural and functional matrices and extract seed-based connectivity from subcortical seeds!
+ **ENIGMA TOOLBOX**.
+As above, we can load these structural and functional matrices and extract seed-based connectivity from subcortical seeds.

 .. tabs::